AdaGold/group-fansite/README.md

 ##### For Groups With More Than 3 Members

-Add an additional page of your choice for each additional group member!
+In addition to the 3 pages listed above, teams of 4 or more are required to add an additional page of your choice for each additional group member.

-Some possibilities for additional pages could include
+Some possibilities for additional pages could include:
 - a testimonials or reviews page
 - a frequently asked questions page
 - a blog entry (such as described in the [Optional Enhancements](#optional-enhancements) below)

-Any extra pages you add are limited only by your imagination, but they should involve a comparable amount of work and conform to all of the same project requirements as any of the required pages.
+Any extra pages you add are limited only by your imagination, but they should involve a comparable amount of work and conform to all of the same project requirements as any of the required pages in the section above.

 ### Layout